 - Testing for moisture vapor emissions and applying moisture mitigating primers prior to application.

 2. Store-Bought Epoxy Materials Can Be of a Lower Quality

 Without professional experience, it can be hard to identify quality epoxy coating materials, especially considering that the terminology used for epoxy coatings can be confusing.
-The most common question we see our customers struggling with is should they get an epoxy paint or an epoxy coating?
+The most common question we see our customers struggling with is whether should they get epoxy paint or an epoxy coating.

 3. Experienced Professional Application Can Make a Big Difference

 Many commercial floor coatings, like our REV-FLAKE formula, contain 100% solids, which makes them harder to apply, but deliver superior results.
 A professional epoxy floor coating is a two-component product consisting of one part epoxy resin and one part polyamine hardener.
 The two must be mixed together prior to application, and you are limited by time and temperature as to how long you have to apply it, which means that it’s best to have an experienced professional apply it.
 However, the coating will dry much faster than a store-bought epoxy paint blend, and you could have full use of your garage again within 24 hours.

 Revel Garage Solutions has both the experience and know-how to create a pristine place for you and your cars.
 The goal of our trained staff is to give you a beautiful and durable garage floor done right the first time and something you can be proud of.

 When Should I Use Epoxy Flooring For My Garage?